hcynnn216/Hello-World/README.md

 # Hello-World
 My name is Hongchao Yu.
-I am an Engineer who is new but very eager to learn coding.
+I am an Engineer who is new to but very eager to learn coding.